Why Every HR Team Needs AI-Powered Onboarding in 2026

 The lesson is pretty stark: unless you can skill at the speed of business, you risk stagnating.
 Generative AI now offers a way to anticipate and fill skills before they become bottlenecks.

-From Skill Gaps to Predictive Ecosystems
+From Skill Gaps to Predictive Analytics Skilling Ecosystems

 Predictive skilling ecosystems, powered by generative AI, flip the entire paradigm.
 Instead of frantically closing gaps, they aim to keep gaps from forming in the first place.
 Here’s how they do it: